grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Fuck me!" said Percy.
 "So much for the theory that they wouldn't fuckin' follow us this far into another Authority's territory.
 Ah, fuck.
 It doesn't matter --- what matters is our current situation.
 Next order of business, you two: are they following Shakes away from us?"

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
 He flipped some switches to engage filters, and a moment later turned them off again.
-"You see, Cassandra," he explained, pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_, and with them disengaged it is easier to focus on the pursuing sub."
+"You see, Cassandra," he explained, pointing to the switches and dials, "with these filters engaged I can hear the _Gnat_ without damaging my hearing, and with them disengaged it is easier to focus on the pursuing sub."

 She nodded.